GrahamAde/Intel_SGX_Tutorial_and_Demo/README.md

 Using the Signer Identity

 The sealing can also be done using the signer identity.
 The key derivation is then based on the value of MRSIGNER.
-Two distinct enclaves still have different keys, but two versions of an enclave share the same key and can read the sealed data.
-IF multiple enclaves are signed using the same key, then they can read each other's data.
+If two versions of an enclave share the same key, then they each can read the sealed data.
+If multiple separate enclaves are signed using the same key, then they can read each other's data.

 Security Version Number (SVN)